Guydada/GaugereaderProject/README.md

 > $\frac{\left\lceil N-f+1\ \right\rceil}{s}$

-$N$ stands for the input number of dimensions (number of pixels in input image for first layer) and f is the filter size. s is the stride length.
-In order to calculate the next layer I simply used the equation above replacing N with the previous layer's output size and f with the filter size. for each layer I also had to calculate the activation size, which is simply multiplication of the previous layer's output size and the filter size.
+$N$ stands for the input number of dimensions (number of pixels in input image for first layer) and $f$ is the filter size.
+$s$ is the stride length.
+In order to calculate the next layer I simply used the equation above replacing $N$ with the previous layer's output size and f with the filter size. for each layer I also had to calculate the activation size, which is simply multiplication of the previous layer's output size and the filter size.

-Where $N$ is again the input size and $f is the filter size for each layer.
+Where $N$ is again the input size and $f$ is the filter size for each layer.

 All of the above can be found in the ![Excel](docs/layers_design.xlsx) file.

-activation size I simply multiply $N\d

 Using this equation I kept adding layers of Conv2D, followed by ReLU and MaxPool.
-The full achieved structure shows below:
+Using Netron to show the structure:

 <img src=".readme_media/gauge_net_v1.0_best.png" width="200">